Urinary tract pain constantly. Causes of bladder pain in women

 First aid at home

-In some situations, going to the doctor immediately is not possible, so you need to take some steps to ease the pain:
+In some situations, it is impossible to go to the doctor right away, so you need to take some actions to relieve the pain:

 • Various manipulations with heat will help relieve pain.
-When pain is necessary to use heating pads, hot herbal teas, warm compresses.
-It is not recommended to visit saunas and baths, this will contribute to the spread of infection.
+For pain, you should use heating pads, hot herbal teas, and warm compresses.
+It is not recommended to visit saunas and steam baths, as this will contribute to the spread of infection.

-• During an exacerbation of the infection, it is necessary to provide yourself with bed rest - the body cannot be loaded either physically or emotionally.
-Carrying an infectious disease "on your feet" is dangerous for both the carrier and those around you.
+• During an exacerbation of the infection, it is necessary to provide yourself with bed rest - the body cannot be stressed either physically or emotionally.
+Carrying an infectious disease “on your feet” is dangerous both for the carrier and for those around you.

-• It is important to maintain personal hygiene and wear loose-fitting underwear.
+• It is important to maintain personal hygiene and wear loose underwear.

-• It is necessary to adhere to a diet without salty, spicy - these foods provoke inflammation.
-You must stop drinking alcoholic beverages.
+• It is necessary to adhere to a diet without salty or spicy foods - these foods provoke inflammation.
+It is necessary to stop drinking alcoholic beverages.

 Treatment and diagnosis

-Treatment can only be beneficial if the cause has been accurately identified.
-To do this, you must always contact a specialist when the first painful symptoms occur.
+Treatment can only be beneficial if the cause has been accurately established.
+To do this, you must definitely contact a specialist when the first painful symptoms occur.

-The urologist examines the patient, after which he prescribes a series of examinations - urine, blood, cystoscopy, gynecological examination, MRI, ultrasound of the bladder, a smear from the urethra.
-Patient complaints are also important.
-After receiving the results, the doctor establishes a diagnosis and prescribes the necessary etiotropic therapy.
+The urologist examines the patient, after which he prescribes a series of examinations - urine and blood tests, cystoscopy, gynecological examination, MRI, ultrasound of the bladder, urethral smear.
+Patient complaints are also of great importance.
+After receiving the results, the doctor makes a diagnosis and prescribes the necessary etiotropic therapy.

-For example, pain caused by tumors, stones formed, ectopic pregnancy can only be eliminated by surgery.
-Pain in cystitis is relieved with painkillers, doctors prescribe drugs to relieve spasm of smooth muscles.
-If the pathogen-bacterium was detected, then the urologist prescribes antibiotics.
-In chronic pain, the root cause is eliminated - stones, streaks, etc.
+For example, pain caused by tumors, stones, or ectopic pregnancy can only be eliminated by surgery.
+Pain due to cystitis is relieved with painkillers, and doctors prescribe medications to relieve spasms of smooth muscles.
+If a bacterial pathogen is detected, the urologist prescribes antibiotics.
+For chronic pain, the root cause is eliminated - stones, stricula, etc.

 A number of additional therapeutic measures are also carried out: